-If it is agreed that Y does not have a mental illness, and I find that position difficult to accept, then the next question is whether he has any illness at all.
-Being considered as being ill would enable him to be cared for by health services.
+If it is agreed that Y does not have a mental illness, and I find that position challenging to accept, then the next question is whether he has any condition.
+Being considered ill would enable him to be cared for by health services.

-I observe, first, that when he presented to the hospital there was no debate: he needed acute health care and, on the advice of a consultant psychiatrist, he was admitted as an emergency to a paediatric ward.
-He is still considered to lack capacity, and thus must have an impairment of his brain or mind which, surely, is a health condition and therefore means he is ill.
+I note, first, that when he presented to the hospital, there was no debate: he needed acute health care, and, on the advice of a consultant psychiatrist, he was admitted as an emergency to a paediatric ward.
+He is still considered to lack capacity and thus must have an impairment of his brain or mind which, indeed, is a health condition and therefore means he is ill.

-Putting aside the argument that lack of capacity itself means that someone has an illness, I will review other evidence.
+Putting aside the argument that lack of capacity means someone has an illness, I will review other evidence.

 There seems little doubt that he needs more than just a home.
-He needs specialised care from a service that is able to analyse the cause of his behaviour and distress so that he can be helped.
-Care is also required to preserve his safety and, if possible, well-being and, in addition, to protect others who may otherwise be injured or stressed.
+He needs specialised care from a service that can analyse the cause of his behaviour and distress so that he can be helped.
+Maintenance is also required to preserve his safety and, if possible, well-being and, in addition, to protect others who may otherwise be injured or stressed.

-The professions most likely to be able to help include psychologists, to analyse the behaviour and contributing factors, and to help plan treatment; psychiatrists, to do the same but also to advise on medical (drug) treatments; paediatricians, to consider his general, bodily health; nurses with mental health training; teachers to re-establish his education; and probably other professions unknown to me.
-With the exception of teachers, these are healthcare professions.
+The professions most likely to be able to help include psychologists, to analyse the behaviour and contributing factors and to contribute to the treatment plan; psychiatrists, to do the same but also advise on medical (drug) treatments; paediatricians, to consider his general, bodily health; nurses with mental health training; teachers to re-establish his education; and probably other professions unknown to me.
+Except for teachers, these are healthcare professionals.

-One could dispute indefinitely what the cause is, because there is no one cause.
-The illness has a multifactorial genesis, and ultimately it arises from 12 years of very unsatisfactory parental and societal care and support.
-The avoidable lack of social support services for his parents and for him is the cause.
+One could indefinitely dispute the cause because there is no one cause.
+The illness has a multifactorial genesis, resulting from 12 years of very unsatisfactory parental and societal care and support.
+The avoidable lack of social support services for him and his parents is the cause.

-Having concluded that he is the responsibility of healthcare, the difficulty is that the only section of healthcare that potentially could help him will not accept responsibility (i.e. mental health services), probably because they are so under-resourced that they could not help even if they did accept responsibility.
+Having concluded that he is the responsibility of healthcare, the difficulty is that the only section of healthcare that could help him will not accept responsibility (i.e. mental health services), probably because they are so under-resourced that they could not even help if they did take responsibility.

 The judgement makes it quite clear that responsibility for this child lies with the State, and that means the government as they represent the State: